 The Company is party to two operating leases for office and laboratory space.
 The Company's finance leases are immaterial both individually and in the aggregate.
 The Company has elected to apply the short-term lease exception to all leases of one year or less.
-Rent expense for the three months ended March 31, 2021 and 2020 was \$91,686 and \$62,909, respectively.
+Rent expense for three and six months ended June 30, 2021 was \$84,401 and \$176,087, respectively.
+Rent expense for the three and six months ended June 30, 2020 was \$77,500 and \$157,325, respectively.

-The Company has an operating lease in Boston, Massachusetts for office space.
-The lease will expire in December 2021 and does not have any renewal options.
+The Company has an operating lease in Boston, Massachusetts for office space which was amended effective July 1, 2021.
+The lease will now expire in December 2022 and does not have any renewal options.
 The Company also has an operating lease for office and laboratory space in Solna, Sweden that expires in June 2022.

-Quantitative information regarding the Company's leases for the three months ended March 31, 2021 and 2020 is as follows:
+Quantitative information regarding the Company's leases for the three and six months ended June 30, 2021 and 2020 is as follows: